MichelleRS/onboarding-copy-a-website/README.md

 ## Project Planning

--   Markup expected layout and name containers
+-   Markup expected layout and name [complete]
+-   Layout header container with flexbox and grid
--   Style containers
+-   Style main container
 -   Build HTML
 -   Style with grid and flexbox